awsdocs/amazon-sagemaker-developer-guide/doc_source/build-your-own-processing-container.md

 ENTRYPOINT ["python3", "/processing_script.py"]
 ```

-Build and push this Docker image to an Amazon Elastic Container Registry \(Amazon ECR\) repository and ensure that your Amazon SageMaker IAM role can pull the image from Amazon ECR\.
+Build and push this Docker image to an Amazon Elastic Container Registry \(Amazon ECR\) repository and ensure that your SageMaker IAM role can pull the image from Amazon ECR\.
 Then you can run this image on Amazon SageMaker Processing\.

 ## How Amazon SageMaker Processing Runs Your Processing Container Image<a name="byoc-run-image"></a>